-Vega ( $\alpha$ Lyr) is classed as a A0 V star i.e. a hot (A0) main sequence (V) star that is rotating rapidly but is being viewed from within 5° of its pole so that the effects of rotation on its spectra should be negligible.
-Sirius ( $\alpha$ CMa) is a similarly classed star whose spectra are remarkably similar to those of Vega, however it is not recorded as a fast rotator.
+Vega (α Lyr) is classed as a A0 V star i.e. a hot (A0) main sequence (V) star that is rotating rapidly but is being viewed from within 5° of its pole so that the effects of rotation on its spectra should be negligible.
+Sirius (α CMa) is a similarly classed star whose spectra are remarkably similar to those of Vega, however it is not recorded as a fast rotator.
 I shall use the similarity of the spectra to assert that the results of modelling Vega apply equally well to Sirius.

-The aim of this work was to test the ability of a simple stellar model to predict the Hydrogen line profiles in Vega's and therefore by implication, Sirius' spectrum.
+The aim of this work was to test the ability of a simple stellar model to predict the Hydrogen line profiles in Vega's spectrum and to estimate the pressure and thickness of its photosphere.